joinpursuit/budgeting-app-project-prompt/README.md

 - Use Express to build a back-end.
 - Use `create-react-app` to build a front-end.
 - Connect the back-end and the front-end.
+- Deploy both apps so anyone can see them online.

 ## User Stories, Acceptance Criteria and Code Quality Rubric